AI computing power warehouse (AICPW)

 Quick Verification: The correctness of the results is confirmed through predefined verification algorithms (such as hash comparison), automatically executed by the contract.

-Dispute Resolution: If users question the results, multi-party verification can be triggered (voted by nodes staking AICWP), leveraging Solana's high throughput to quickly reach consensus.
+Dispute Resolution: If users question the results, multi-party verification can be triggered (voted by nodes staking $AICP), leveraging Bsc's high throughput to quickly reach consensus.

-• Token Release: After verification, the smart contract transfers the locked AICWP to the computing power provider, while recording the transaction log.
-Solana's low latency ensures almost real-time settlement.
+• Token Release: After verification, the smart contract transfers the locked $AICP to the computing power provider, while recording the transaction log.
+Bsc's low latency ensures almost real-time settlement.

 Users Receive Results